DarkSharpness/Int2048Project/README.md

 # Int2048Project

-A Big Number Library with NTT and FFT mode to choose from.
+A Big Number Library which aims to be as fast as I can implement.

-Plan to be implemented during 2023.01~2023.02
+For more info, please refer to [details](docs/details.md).

-Speed is the prime factor!
+~Plan to be implemented during 2023.01 2023.02~